krvss/graph-talk/README.rst

-Graph-talk
+Graph-Talk
 ==========

-Graph-talk is a library for structured data processing to solve tasks like parsing, interpreting, or converting, in a simple and comprehensible for humans manner.
+Graph-talk is a library for structured data processing to solve tasks like parsing, interpreting, or converting in a simple and comprehensible manner.

-Library uses 3 key concepts to achieve the goal: a graph-like representation of information and its processing; a dialogue-like communication between the model and the process; a handler-event approach to recognize the input messages.
+The library uses 3 key concepts to achieve the goal: a graph-like representation of information and its processing; a dialog-like communication between the model and the process; and a handler-event approach to recognize the input messages.

 .. contents:: Table of Contents